msillano/IoTwebUI/MQTTserver/README.md

               log_level: info
               ........

+- The MQTT data and commands used by **zigbee2mqtt** are documented at https://github.com/Koenkk/zigbee2mqtt.io/blob/master/docs/guide/usage/mqtt_topics_and_messages.md>

 <h4>Usage Notes (APP) </h4>

 Once the data reaches the mosquitto broker, it can then be used in the ways already seen, according to the user's needs and preferences.